microsoft/vscode-docs/docs/java/java-testing.md

 - View test report
 - View tests in Test Explorer

-We recommend installing the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which includes the features above to get the complete Java development experience
+We recommend installing the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which includes the features above, to get the complete Java development experience.

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>